dongsupark/coreos-docs/kubernetes/running_k8s.md

 ANS: APP will see docker/flannel interface host IP address

+* What if master goes down?

+ANS: ?

 ## TODO

 * instead of using master hostname - set this value into etcd, then save it into environmentfile
-* add DNS service into cloud-config
+* add univeral command to expose 80 Nodeport to real IP